ysBach/iau2022fm8/docs/instructions_to_inroom.md

 ## 2. During your presentation
 * **The bell🛎** will ring _**2️⃣ minutes** before the end_ of your presentation
-    - i.e., 9 or 10 mins after the start, depending on the allocated time.
 * Please be careful to finish your presentation on time.

 ## 3. After your presentation